jovotech/jovo-framework/docs/01_getting-started/voice-app-basics.md

 ![Language Model Elements](https://www.jovo.tech/img/docs/voice-intents-utterances-entities.jpg)

-In the example above, possible sentences a user could say can be grouped to a `'FindRestaurantIntent', while there are potential slots like `restaurant type.
+In the example above, possible sentences a user could say can be grouped to a `'FindRestaurantIntent'`, while there are potential slots like `restaurant type`.
 Please note that this is a very simple example, other slot types like `area` or `price range` could also be considered.

 ### Intents